MAKES 6 SERVINGS • PREP TIME: 15 minutes • COOK TIME: 30 minutes

 1 tablespoon freshly squeezed Meyer lemon juice, plus more if needed

-1/4 teaspoon dark maple syrup, plus more if needed
+1/4 teaspoon Grade A Dark Amber maple syrup, plus more if needed

 Heat the olive oil in a soup pot over medium heat, then add the onion and a pinch of salt and sauté until golden, about 4 minutes.
 Stir in the carrots, cumin, coriander, cinnamon, red pepper flakes, saffron, and 1/4 teaspoon salt and sauté until well combined.
 Pour in 1/2 cup of the broth and cook until the liquid is reduced by half.
 Add the remaining 5 1/2 cups of broth and another ¼ teaspoon salt and cook until the carrots are tender, about 20 minutes.